xambassador/chrona/README.md

 > Make sure to add chrona to first in middleware chain.

 ### chrona(format, options)
 Create a new chrona middleware function using the given `format` and `options`.
-By default it creates with default `format` and default `options` value.
+By default, it creates with default `format` and default `options` value.
 The `format` argument is a string of predefined token names(see below for token names).

 #### Predefined token names.